Playground season has arrived and already I'm preparing myself to hear the Mister Softee theme playing on a loop until September.

 Where to play: The Prospect Heights shop (186 Underhill Avenue between Sterling and St Johns Places) is just a few blocks away from Underhill Playground (Underhill Avenue at Prospect Place), where you'll find swings, slides, a few sprinklers and a pair of play structures, one for preschoolers, the other for big kids.
 The playground's also full of communal toys and ride-on cars.

 The Scoop: Uncle Louie G's - Brooklyn

 This chain of Italian ices and ice cream stores originated on Coney Island in 1995.
-Now there are more than 30 of them in eight states (many of them right here in NYC).
-The 7th Ave outpost (319 7th Ave between 8th and 9th Streets) boasts so many flavors your head may spin.
+Now there are more than 30 of them.
+The 7th Avenue outpost (319 7th Avenue between 8th and 9th Streets) boasts so many flavors your head may spin.
 Kids tend to gravitate toward options like Bubbly Bubble Gum and Coney Island Cotton Candy, but you can get plain old vanilla and chocolate, too.